Khuzd/PhishGan/README.md

 pip install -r requirements.txt
 ```

+### API keys

+To use this program, you will need to get some external API keys.

+All these API keys have to be stored in the api_keys folder, in .txt files

+#### Google APIs

+First, you will need a cse ID.
+You can use it [here](http://www.google.com/cse/).

+This ID have to be stored in *google_cse_id_custom_search.txt* .

+Then, you will need 2 API keys for some Google services.

+The first one for custom search service and have to be stored in *google_api_key_custom_search.txt* .

+The second one for safe browsing service and have to be stored in *google_api_key_safe_browsing.txt* .

+You can obtain these API [here](https://developers.google.com/api-client-library/python/guide/aaa_apikeys)

+#### OpenPageRank API

+You will also need a OpenPageRank API key.
+To do that, create an account on [this website](https://www.domcop.com/openpagerank/).

+You have to store this API key in *openPageRank_key.txt* .

+#### Amazon AWIS Alexa

+Finally, you will need an access ID and a secret access key.
+To obtain it, go on [this website](https://aws.amazon.com) and create an account.

+Then, store the access ID in *awis_access_id.txt* and the secret access key in *awis_secret_access_key.twt* .

 ## Data format
 All date you would use with this program have to be stored in csv files with comma delimiter.